FuseMamba-VD: Dual Branch VideoMamba with Gated Class Token Fusion for Violence Detection: Proposed Method

 and subsequently are fed into the two distinct pipelines.

-\paragraph{Branch-1 (Spatial-First Scanning Pipeline):} This branch reorganizes the tokens such that the spatial layout within each frame is prioritized.
-In other words, tokens are grouped and ordered by their spatial coordinates before being concatenated across frames as depicted in Fig. \ref{fig:4} (a).
+\paragraph{Branch-1 (Spatial-First Scanning Pipeline)} This branch reorganizes the tokens such that the spatial layout within each frame is prioritized.
+Tokens are grouped and ordered by their spatial coordinates before being concatenated across frames as depicted in Fig.~\ref{fig:1} (c)(i).
 This strategy is aimed at learning fine-grained local spatial features that are critical for recognizing visual cues.
 This Spatial-First scan in this branch is performed bi-directionally.

-\paragraph{Branch-2 (Temporal-First Scanning Pipeline):} Here, the tokens are reorganized based on the frame and then stacked along the spatial dimension maintaining their natural temporal order so that the sequential progression of frames is preserved as depicted in Fig. \ref{fig:4} (b).
+\paragraph{Branch-2 (Temporal-First Scanning Pipeline)} Here, the tokens are reorganized based on the frame and then stacked along the spatial dimension maintaining their natural temporal order so that the sequential progression of frames is preserved as depicted in Fig.~\ref{fig:1} (c)(ii).
 This ordering can facilitate the model to capture dynamic motion patterns and global temporal dependencies pertaining to each of those tokens, which are essential for detecting violent actions and changes over time.
-Similar to the Branch-1, this scan too is performed bi-directionally.
+Similar to Branch-1, this scan is also performed bi-directionally.

 This strategy enables leveraging the pre-trained weights of a vanilla VideoMamba to initialize each branch in our architecture.
-Pre-trained initialization is beneficial because it provides a robust starting point, accelerates convergence during training, and enhances overall performance by transferring learned representations from extensive prior training ~\cite{uniformerv1}.
+Pre-trained initialization is beneficial because it provides a robust starting point, accelerates convergence during training, and enhances overall performance by transferring learned representations from extensive prior training~\cite{uniformerv2}.
 During the forward pass, Branch-1 processes its input video to produce a sequence of features, including a dedicated class (CLS$^{1}$) token for each layer.
 Meanwhile, Branch-2 receives two inputs: the video embedding tokens padded with the CLS$^{2}$ token and additional intermediate (CLS$^{1}$) token features from each block of Branch-1 (excluding the final block).
-This second input allows Branch-2 to incorporate spatial context learned from Branch-1 into its feature learning to produce better results as evident by the results in Table \ref{tab:fusion_mechanisms} of the ablation study.
+This second input allows Branch-2 to incorporate spatial context learned from Branch-1 into its feature learning to produce better results as evident by the results in Tab.~\ref{tab:fusion_mechanisms} of the ablation study.
+To enhance information flow, residual skip connections are also incorporated among the blocks within each branch.